dane-leblanc/WODatHome/README.md

 # WODatHome

-My first full-stack capstone project for the Springboard Career Track.
+My first full-stack capstone project for the Springboard Software Engineering Career Track.

 **Status:** In development.
 Not ready to deploy.